PerimeterX/envite/README.md

 * You can only write in Java or Go.
 * testcontainers bring a LOT of dependencies.

-##### Can Feng Shui meet my needs?
+##### Can ENVITE meet my needs?

-Feng Shui is quite close to testcontainers.
-It allows you to either write Go, or use config files to describe your env.
+ENVITE is quite close to testcontainers.
+It allows you to either write Go, or use YAML files to describe your env.
 It can be used as a Go library, or as a CLI tool directly without actually writing code.

-Feng Shui is designed around running seamlessly inside and outside docker containers, to allow simple debugging of components you currently work on, while running all the rest in containers, connecting everything fluently, and providing you with the best tooling to manage and monitor the entire environment.
+ENVITE is designed around running seamlessly inside and outside docker containers, to allow simple debugging of components you currently work on, while running all the rest in containers, connecting everything fluently, and providing you with the best tooling to manage and monitor the entire environment.

-At this point, you will have to manage Feng Shui files/code separately from your production environment, but we do want to add support to read directly from Helm and Kustomize files to allow maintaining only one copy of production env.
+At this point, you will have to manage ENVITE files/code separately from your production environment, but we do want to add support to read directly from Helm and Kustomize files to allow maintaining only one copy of production env.

-One last thing to consider, since Feng Shui runs everything locally, you can't run too many components on your machine.
+One last thing to consider, since ENVITE runs everything locally, you can't run too many components on your machine.
 As mentioned earlier, if you need 50 components up and running to run your tests, running it all locally is not feasible.
 You will have to use multiple remote machines for that.
 If this is your use case, an interesting company that does it well is [Raftt](https://www.raftt.io/) and I suggest reading more about what they do.